wur-bioinformatics/introduction-to-bioinformatics/week4.md

 AlphaFold DB can be searched based on protein name, gene name, UniProt accession, or organism name.
 In one of the practical assignments, you will learn how to work with AlphaFold DB and how you could incorporate it in your biological discovery pipeline.
-One remaining question is: how do we know if we can trust the predictions?
+One important remaining question is: how do we know if we can trust the predictions?
 In other words, how do we know if we can be confident in the 3D structure models that AlphaFold predicts and that AlphaFold DB contains?

 :::{figure} images/Week4/w4f5_alphafold_num_prot_structures.svg